 Good Bounce Rate Hacks & Proven Tricks

 Almost all publishers want their sites to have a good bounce rate — good meaning low!
-However, most site owners recognize that bounce rates are relative to the type of content on the pages that visitors are landing on.
+In fact, most ask, “what is a good bounce rate”?
+However, most site owners don’t recognize that bounce rates are relative to the type of content on the pages that visitors are landing on.
 This means that bounce rates vary from page to page and site to site.

 Unfortunately, there does seem to be a myth out there that a page’s bounce rate is something that cannot be dramatically affected by simple changes.
 I’m here to tell you… nothing could be further from the truth.